Kreyu/data-table-bundle/docs/reference/proxy-queries.md

 ## Registering the proxy query factory as a service

-Proxy query factories must be registered as services and tagged with the `kreyu_data_table.column.proxy_query.factory` tag.
+Proxy query factories must be registered as services and tagged with the `kreyu_data_table.proxy_query.factory` tag.
 If you're using the [default services.yaml configuration](https://symfony.com/doc/current/service_container.html#service-container-services-load-example), this is already done for you, thanks to [autoconfiguration](https://symfony.com/doc/current/service_container.html#services-autoconfigure).